 - Avoiding expensive costs recreating content

-- Accelerating ideas to market across the digital supply chain to drive value
+- Accelerating ideas to market across the digital content supply chain to drive value

 - Reducing manual tagging and mundane activities